tmehtiyev2019/Churn-Prediction/README.md

 | Naive Bayes         | 0.81     | 0.41      | 0.04   | 0.07     | 0.58    |

 ## Usage
-To run this project, follow these steps:
+To run this project, open the provided Jupyter Notebook (`Churn-Prediction.ipynb`).
+This self-contained notebook includes explanations, code, and results for training the models and evaluating their performance.
+Execute the cells to see the analysis and results.